redhat-cop/openshift-event-controller/README.md

-# OpenShift Event Watcher
+# OpenShift Event Controller

-The OpenShift Event Watcher is a utility used as a service integrator for OpenShift and other third party components.
+The OpenShift Event Controller is a utility used as a service integrator for OpenShift and other third party components.

 ## Getting Started